 Dana-Thomas House and Coach House

 The Capital Development Board awarded AltusWorks the Dana-Thomas Coach House HVAC system upgrade project that began design in the Spring of 2014 with construction occurring in 2022.
-The main scope of work focused on upgrading the central HVAC equipment, leak remediation, and roof replacement.
-In addition, at the main house, the entry hall Moon Children fountain will be restored and water infiltration at and around the billiard’s room skylight will be rectified.
+The main scope of work focused on upgrading the central HVAC equipment and its controls, leak remediation, clay tile roof repair, copper roof replacement and interior finish restoration.
+In addition, at the main house, the entry hall Moon Children fountain has been restored and water infiltration at and around the billiard’s room skylight has been rectified.

 Dana-Thomas House, Coach House, alley elevation.